gooichi/foursquare-ios-api/README.md

 ## Requirements

+This library requires your app to link against the following frameworks:

+* Foundation.framework
+* MobileCoreServices.framework
+* UIKit.framework

 If your deployment target is set to iOS 4.3 or earlier, one of the following JSON libraries is required.
 If your deployment target is set to iOS 5.0 or later, it is not required.

 * [JSONKit](https://github.com/johnezang/JSONKit)